-Applications for American Youth for the 2021 Youth Leadership Program with Algeria are open from February 1 - March 1, 2021.
+Applications for American youth for the 2022 Youth Leadership Program with Algeria are open from January 14 - February 13, 2022.

 Please plan to submit your application as soon as possible, as we cannot accept late applications for any reason, including for technical difficulties.
 Please read the eligibility requirements carefully before beginning your application.

 Please note: The safety of participants and our communities is our number one priority.
-While we are scheduled to run the Algerian Youth Leadership in-person exchange in Reno, Nevada and Washington, D.C. from June 21-July 14, 2021, the in-person exchange is contingent upon the stabilization of the COVID-19 pandemic, the easing of travel restrictions and the safety of travel.
+While we are scheduled to run the Algerian Youth Leadership in-person exchange in Reno, Nevada and Washington, D.C. from June 14-July 6, 2022, the in-person exchange is contingent upon the stabilization of the COVID-19 pandemic, the easing of travel restrictions and the safety of travel.
 Any changes in travel plans will be communicated to program applicants or participants as soon as possible.